Do You Think You Have Bed Bugs?

 If you’ve started to notice miniature blood stains appearing on your bedding, then there’s a possibility you could be suffering from a bed bug infestation.
 Please note that there are many reasons why blood spots may display on bedding – however, if combined with other major signs of bed bugs then it is a clear indication of an infestation.

-The sting of a bed bug, in most cases is usually painless; which is why it does take a while before you notice any of the other more visual symptoms.
+The bite of a bed bug, in most cases is usually painless; which is why it does take a while before you notice any of the other more visual symptoms.
 These blood spots will usually appear in a linear, row-like arrangement due to the fact that bed bugs avoid prolonged migration when feeding on the blood vessels.

 A further indicator of a bed bug infestation is small-scale black spots appearing on walkways, in their hiding places and during the actual feeding process.
 The average size of their faecal excrement is roughly between 0.5 and 1.0 mm.
 There can be collections of these faecal pellets found in common areas such as mattresses, bed frames and even behind wallpapers.